Rite of Braga: History

-The Rite of Braga belonged to the Roman family of liturgical rites and took shape within the Archdiocese of Braga between the 11th and 13th centuries.
+The historical Rite of Braga belonged to the Roman family of liturgical rites with some Gallican influence.
+It took shape within the Archdiocese of Braga between the 11th and 13th centuries.
 The Missal of Mateus, which dates to the second quarter of the twelfth century, is the oldest known source for this Rite.
-It was more than 200 years old at the time of Pope Pius V's papal bulls Quod a nobis of 9 July 1568 and Quo primum of 14 July 1570.
-The rite was unaffected by the imposition of the Roman Rite throughout the Latin Church.
-This was due to the exception made for regions where another rite had been in use for at least two centuries.
-However, the Roman Rite was increasingly adopted within the archdiocese and non-traditional elements were admitted into celebrations of the archdiocese's rite.
+Pope Pius V's papal bulls Quod a nobis of 9 July 1568 and Quo primum of 14 July 1570 imposed as a general rule the Roman Rite throughout the Latin Church, but exempted other Latin rites which had been in use for at least two centuries.
+Since the rite or "use" of Braga was more than 200 years old at the time of these bulls, it was not affected by them.
+However, subsequently the Roman Rite was increasingly adopted within the archdiocese and non-traditional elements were admitted into celebrations of the archdiocese's rite.

-In the 20th century an attempt was made by Archbishop Manuel Vieira de Matos, with the approval of Pope Pius XI, to expunge these accretions, to revise the texts and to make the rite obligatory within the archdiocese.
-The Rite of Braga is rarely used after the Second Vatican Council.
+In the 20th century an attempt was made by Archbishop Manuel Vieira de Matos, with the approval of Pope Pius XI, to expunge the accretions, to revise the texts and to make the rite obligatory within the archdiocese.
+A missal was published in 1924.
+However, the Rite of Braga has rarely been used since the Second Vatican Council.